Will France win the 2026 FIFA World Cup? — Market Analysis

 FAQ

-How should I interpret the 14% probability?
+How should I interpret the 17% YES probability?

-What news events move this market most?
+What events would most sharply move this market?

 Is the liquidity sufficient for meaningful position sizing?